flexcompute/tidy3d/docs/development/documentation.rst

 Updating Docstrings
 '''''''''''''''''''''

-``tidy3d develop`` has a utility to update docstrings in the codebase.
+The ``tidy3d develop`` suite includes a utility command ``replace-in-files``, which is designed to recursively find and replace strings in files within a specified directory.
+This functionality is particularly useful for updating docstrings across the codebase when there are changes in the API, ensuring that the documentation remains consistent with multiple version updates.
 This is useful when updating the API and you want to update the docstrings to reflect the changes from multiple versions.

 Example usage: